KOTOR-Community-Portal/mod-builds/src/k2/full_mobile.md

 **Installation Method:** HoloPatcher Mod

-**Installation Instructions:** Ignore all folders and only run the HoloPatcher executable.
-Select the normal install, not M4-78.
+**Installation Instructions:** Run the HoloPatcher executable.
+Select the default install, not M4-78.
+When the install is completed, go into the "Compatibility Patches" folder, enter the one for Kreia's Fall Ingame Cutscene, and install that patch as well if you've chosen to use the above mod.

 ___